- Get link

 Read also: Ngegas In Bahasa Indonesia

 So, that's all for now.
-If I find another example where the word [nih] is used, Insha Allah, I will update this article again, and if you have any questions, leave them in the comment section below, and I'll be happy to answer them for you.
+If I find another example where the word [nih] is used, Insha Allah, I will update this article again.
+If you have any questions, leave them in the comment section below, and I'll happily answer them.

 Thank you for reading my article, and I'll talk to you soon.
 Bye now.